kurocha/images/README.md

 ## Usage

-`Dream::Imaging` provides a few useful classes for dealing with pixel data: `Dream::Imaging::PixelBuffer` which has an associated `Dream::Imaging::PixelLayout`, and `Dream::Imaging::Image` represents a typical 2D image.
+`Dream::Imaging` provides a few useful classes for dealing with pixel data: `Dream::Imaging::PixelBuffer` which has an associated `Dream::Imaging::PixelBufferLayout`, and `Dream::Imaging::Image` represents a typical 2D image.

 `Dream::Imaging::Image` can be loaded by `Dream::Resources::Loader`, but can also be loaded and saved directly: